What to Look for in a Lung Cancer Screening Facility

-Questions to Ask the Screening Facility about LDCT
+Questions to Ask the Screening Facility about Low-dose CT Scans

-- Does the facility perform LDCT with the technical requirements outlined by American College of Radiology (ACR)?
+- Does the facility perform low-dose CT scans with the technical requirements outlined by the American College of Radiology (ACR)?

-ACR outlines very specific requirements for the technology used to perform the LDCT.
-The facility you chose should be familiar with these requirements and abide by them.
+The ACR outlines very specific requirements for the technology used to perform the low-dose CT scan.
+The facility you choose should be familiar with these requirements and abide by them.

 - Can you ensure my scan will be read by a board certified or board eligible radiologist who has read at least 300 chest CT scans in the past three years?

 It is important to have a radiologist who is highly trained reading your scans.
-The doctor should be certified by a professional board and have read at least 300 LDCT scans in the past three years.
+The doctor should be certified by a professional board and have read at least 300 low-dose CT scans in the past three years.

 - Can you ensure the radiologist reading my scan has documented training in radiology and radiation safety and has the appropriate documented continuing medical education?

 By making sure your radiologist is trained in radiology and radiation safety and has received continuing medical education, you can be more confident you will get an accurate read of your scan.

 - Will a doctor at your facility work with me to review all of the risks and benefits of lung cancer screening to help me decide if it is right for me?